 Renewable Energy Corporation (REC)

-In our journey to educate the next generation about the importance of renewable energy, we stumbled upon the story of a pioneering company that began in 1996.
 This company, starting its journey in Norway, meticulously hand-washed its first solar panel wafer.
 Fast forward to the end of 2021, and they were producing a staggering 43 million panels.
 Such dedication to sustainable production and clean energy inspired us.

 Their journey, from a small start-up to a global leader in the solar realm, resonated with our institution's vision.
 We aim to reduce our operational expenses, teach our students the value of sustainability, and most importantly, lead by example.
-It's for these reasons we decided to equip our campus buildings with state-of-the-art solar systems, echoing the ethos of this pioneering company.

 What is Renewable Energy Corporation (REC)?

 Renewable Energy Corporation (REC) is a global leader in the solar energy industry, established in 1996 in Norway.
 Specializing in the development and manufacturing of photovoltaic (PV) solar panels, REC has played a significant role in the worldwide growth of solar energy infrastructure.
-With a commitment to quality and innovation, REC's solar panels are recognized for their efficiency and reliability, contributing to the company's vision of a sustainable future powered by clean energy.

 Over the years, REC has expanded its operations, encompassing all stages of the solar panel production process, from silicon production to module assembly, and has established a strong market presence in various regions around the globe.